Why Precision Medicine Could Change the Future of Paediatric IBD

-For children and young people living with inflammatory bowel disease (IBD), the stakes of getting treatment right, and getting it early, are especially high.
+For children and young people living with inflammatory bowel disease (IBD), the stakes of getting treatment right, and getting it right early, are especially high.
 Disease that begins in childhood can impact growth, puberty, bone health, and emotional wellbeing, often carrying consequences that last a lifetime.

 That uncertainty is exactly where precision medicine comes in.